tushar20008/Creative-Coding/README.md

 # Creative-Coding
-Use Processing to create aesthetic or ambient sketche, time-based media, physical simulation or generative art.
+Use Processing to create aesthetic or ambient sketch, time-based media, physical simulation or generative art.

 Techniques Used :
 - Pixel Manipulation